Wellness center

 A More Useful First Step

-The first step is a focused medical consultation centered on the patient’s symptoms, health history, prior efforts, and overall goals.
-That conversation helps us understand the broader context and determine how EBOO may fit within the care plan in a way that feels thoughtful and individualized.
+The first step is a focused medical consultation centered on your symptoms, health history, prior efforts, and overall goals.
+That conversation helps our team understand the broader context and determine how EBOO may fit within the care plan in a way that feels thoughtful and individualized.

 For many patients, this kind of review brings a welcome sense of clarity.
 Instead of sorting through general wellness advice, they can have a more direct and informed discussion about what may support their progress and what next step makes the most sense.